 Pain in your bones, discolored skin, pus, or an open wound are all signs that you may have a bone infection called osteomyelitis.
 The expert podiatrists at Alliance Foot & Ankle Specialists in Grapevine and Keller, Texas get your infection under control to prevent your osteomyelitis from developing into a chronic condition or causing bone death.
-Men and women in the Grapevine and Keller areas should call Alliance Foot & Ankle Specialists for an appointment, or save time with the automated online booking form.
+Men and women in the Grapevine and Keller areas should call Alliance Foot & Ankle Specialists for an appointment.

 Osteomyelitis can be caused from an infection in your bone by bacteria or fungi.
 The infection may have been caused by bone surgery, such as a hip replacement, or other trauma.